HVAC Service

 - Duct leakage, hot rooms, and comfort complaints that affect more than one area of the house

-That approach matters because many homeowners think they need a new unit when the real issue is a bad capacitor, a clogged coil, a bad control board, or a return-air problem that has been hiding for years.
+That approach matters because many people think they need a new unit when the real issue is a bad capacitor, a clogged coil, a bad control board, or a return-air problem that has been hiding for years.
 We would rather show you exactly what is happening than rush you into an expensive decision.
 When the repair is straightforward, we say so.
 When the home would benefit more from planning ahead, we explain that too.

 Repair, Maintenance, or Replacement?